Project Management: The People Pitfall

 4. Document Performance Measurement Goals and Rewards.

 Many firms distribute bonuses on overall company performance, team performance, or a wild guess at individual Project Manager performance.
 If you are determining bonus and merit increases based on anything other than a documented performance measurement guideline, you could demotivate your Project Managers.
 When documenting performance measurement goals for your Project Management team, be detailed and concise, include specific metrics and reports, determine utilization and realization rates goals, the impact of write-offs, and post-project review results.
 Your team is more likely to be motivated and engaged when there is a defined target and understanding of potential rewards.

 5. Training is Not a One and Done Function

 Your employees are your most valuable asset, and it is imperative for training to be an ongoing objective.
 External Project Management training, workshops, and seminars all add value, and many taught by leaders in the field, such as PSMJ and A/E/C PMA, will focus on best practices, risk mitigation, protecting profit margins, client management, and satisfaction, as well as information on current market trends and growth opportunities.
 Internal Project Management training is equally important.

-Now, it’s time to check out part 2 of our PM blog series where we’ll tackle the Process component of Project Management.
+Now, it’s time to check out part 2 of our PM blog series, where we’ll tackle the Process component of Project Management.
 Moreover, if you are looking for even more insight into successfully managing projects and people, register for our upcoming complimentary webinar on the Importance of Project Management: Not JUST in Uncertain Times.